syci/seafile_custom_css_green/README.md

     BRANDING_CSS = 'custom/custom.css'

-To change the icon color for folder icons you have to copy the file folder-192.png from the img folder into the seahub folder (***~/seafile-server-latest/seahub/media/img/folder-24.png***) on your server and rename it to folder-24.png.
+To change the icon color for folder icons you have to copy the file folder-192.png from the img folder of this repo into the seahub folder (***seafile-server-latest/seahub/media/img/***) on your server and rename it to folder-24.png.
+But before please create a backup of your origina file.
 After an update of the Seafile server this change will be reverted and you have to copy it again.

 Finally, the Seafile server (and Seahub) must be restarted.
 For example in Debian Jessie this can be done with: